nano2nd-del/f.i.t.e_falloutistooeasy/edit scripts/SimpleCraftingxEditScripts/readme.md

-  Sets BNAM to WorkbenchChemlab on every selected COBJ record.
+  Sets BNAM to whatever you pick on every selected COBJ record.

   HOW TO USE
   -----------